JohanScheepers/ttn-sandbox-lmic-node/README.md

 From the calculation we can see that the total air time we are consuming are well in the limits of FUP, our application are good to go.

-The one factor we have not taken into consideration here is if the rssi or SNR deteriorates and the SF adjust to SF11 will we still be compliant?
+The factor we have not taken into consideration here is if the rssi or SNR deteriorates and the SF adjust to SF11 will we still be compliant?

 For this we will refer back to the above mentioned site.
 We will see that the airtime for a SF11 message will increase to 659.5ms.
 Recalculate now and determine if we are within FUP